 Special Notices in Date Order (generally excludes items on our Program)

 Lunchtime Melodies – Joint Venture between Ginninderra Rotary & Belconnen Raiders Club – 2nd Wed each month starting 9th July between 11.30-12.30PM at Raiders Belconnen (Kippax), gold coin donation – includes various bands, choirs, individuals, films: coffee, tea & option of $9 seniors lunch after.
-Next event Wed 11th Mar 2015 Then 8th April; 13th May ; 10th Jun
+Next event Wed 13th May 2015 with St Francis Xavier College Entertainers – then 10th Jun

 6th Mar 2015 – John Canning has advised he is not well.
 He will be undertaking tests to determine what action is needed

-20th Feb 2015 – Harry Williams was reported on 3rd Feb as having bad breaks in his ankle from tripping over a sign on a footpath at Belconnen recently.
-He is now reported to have been moved to the Mullangarrie Unit which is a 15 bed Residential Care Facility located in Red Hill.
-He’s keen to receive visitors but please check first with his wife, Margaret on 6251 2219
+20th Feb 2015 – Harry Williams who was reported on 3rd Feb as having bad breaks in his ankle from tripping over a sign on a footpath at Belconnen recently.
+He is now home recuperating.
+He’s happy to receive visitors but please check first with his wife, Margaret on 6251 2219.
+Harry is still improving.
+He is now able to hobble along on a walking stick, and has a medical helper check on him three times a week

 Echidna Mt Ainslie